 “BLM has galvanised a whole generation of young people much like Climate Change did and they are engaging with a lot of theories that Hall has influenced.”

 Dr Jessica Evans, Senior Lecturer in Cultural and Media Studies at the Open University.

 Other presentations and debates included talks on analytical approaches to how choirs understand their conductors, urban studies in cultural practices and social justice, how media coverage of Climate Change has affected policy change and more.

-The SASS online Festival of Research was organised by academics across the School of Communication & Creativity and School of Policy & Global Affairs.
+The online Festival of Research was organised by academics across the School of Communication & Creativity and School of Policy & Global Affairs.